The-Cloud-Lab/PRISM/README.md

 Ngrok: Download and install https://dashboard.ngrok.com/get-started/setup

-Get a new Authorization token and paste the following command in the local terminal for the configuration.
+Get a new Authorization token and paste the following command in the local terminal_1 for the configuration.

     ngrok config add-authtoken $YOUR_AUTHTOKEN